RealGP/rgp.github.io/_clinicians/Intro_A.md

 ---
 area: Clinicians - How to use our resources
-category: For busy revalidating GPs and Clinical Skills Assessment candidates
+category: A. For busy revalidating GPs and Clinical Skills Assessment candidates
-title: For busy revalidating GPs and Clinical Skills Assessment candidates
+title: A. For busy revalidating GPs and Clinical Skills Assessment candidates
 description: Read or listen to our guide
 audio: /assets/audio/Intros/A - Real General Practice for busy GPs and CSA candidates v2 - MQ.mp3
 article: /assets/audio/Intros/For busy revalidating GPs.pdf